MileHacker Logo

 • Travel during off-peak seasons for generally lower prices.

-• Utilize happy hour "aperitivo" for cheaper drinks and snacks.
+• Utilize happy hour "aperitivo" for less expensive drinks and snacks.

-• Walk extensively to save on transit costs.
+• Walk extensively to save on transportation costs.

 • Look for free heritage events and festivals happening during your visit.